iluwatar/java-design-patterns/adapter/README.md

 **Programmatic Example**

-Consider a captain that can only use rowing boats and cannot sail at all.
+Consider a wannabe captain that can only use rowing boats but can't sail at all.

 First, we have interfaces `RowingBoat` and `FishingBoat`